On Purely Data-Driven Massive MIMO Detectors: Preliminaries

-\textbf{RE-MIMO:} RE-MIMO \cite{pratik2020re} is a detector following the Recurrence Inference Machine framework \cite{putzky2017recurrent} that achieves state-of-the-art performance for correlated channel models.
-It is an iterative detector with two steps.
-Each iteration is composed by an encoder step, parameterized by a transformer, and a predictor module, which plays the role of the denoiser.
-In addition to its good performance, the detector can handle a varying number of transmitters using the same trained model.
+\textbf{RE-MIMO:} RE-MIMO \cite{pratik2020re} follows the recurrent inference machine framework \cite{putzky2017recurrent}, achieving state-of-the-art results for correlated channels.
+Each iteration consists of an encoder step, parameterized by a transformer, and a predictor module acting as the denoiser.

+\textbf{AMIC-Net:} AMIC-Net \cite{yu2023data} unfolds a sequential detector \cite{mandloi2016low}, which iteratively detects transmitted symbols from each user while nullifying the interference from others.
+It introduces a trainable extrapolation factor and a sparsely connected architecture to improve its performance.

+Beyond the deep unfolding of iterative algorithms, some research has also focused on integrating deep learning with sphere decoding algorithms \cite{liao2022deep, weon2020learning, yue2024learned}.
+These learning-assisted sphere decoding methods typically use neural networks to help guide or simplify the search process.
+However, due to its inherent complexity, these approaches remain practical mainly for small-scale MIMO systems.

+Although these methods have shown improved performance, they are inherently tied to the assumptions and limitations of the underlying algorithms.
+This paper revisits the purely data-driven paradigm and proposes novel designs to overcome the scalability bottleneck of earlier data-driven methods.